epicisgood/VicHopMacro/README.md

 2. **AutoHotkey**: A scripting language for Windows to create macros and automate tasks.
    - Download and install from [AutoHotkey official website](https://www.autohotkey.com/).
+3. **Roblox Settings**: On roblox click esc and settings tabs
+   - Make sure to put your Camera Sensitivity at 0.68 for night detection.

 ## Installation